 The total time taken will vary depending on many factors including the age and size of your home.
 Older homes may have outdated wiring which can take longer to safely test and larger homes have more connections, appliances and circuits to check.

-On average it takes 2 – 4 hours to check a home but this could increase to a whole day.
+On it can take at least 4 hours to check a home, but this could increase to a whole day.
 This is why trusted electricians will usually quote you for half a day or a full day for your EICR.

 How often should a check be conducted?

 Although electrical safety checks are not a legal requirement for homeowners, ensuring the safety of yourself and your family is essential.
 In general, it is recommended you have an electrical safety check every 5 – 10 years unless you have a specific worry or concern, in which case you should hire an electrician much sooner.